mounikamutala/linear-regression/README.md

 # linear-regression
 Implement and understand simple &amp; multiple linear regression.
+📈 House Price Prediction - Linear Regression (Task 3)
+📌 Objective
 To implement and understand both simple and multiple linear regression by:

-Training a model
-Evaluating it using metrics
-Interpreting coefficients and predictions
+Training a modelEvaluating it using metrics Interpreting coefficients and predictions
 ✅ Steps Followed
 Imported and preprocessed the dataset